kushagraVashisht/iOS-App-Dev-Projects/README.md

 ## Project Descriptions

 ### Animations:
-Description: Trying out animations for loading screen and gesture recognizers.
+**Description**: Trying out animations for loading screen and gesture recognizers.
 Used libraries from Cocoa-pods and https://github.com/onmyway133/fantastic-ios-animation/blob/master/Animation/framework.md<br/>
-Languages used: Swift and Obj-C
+**Languages used**: Swift and Obj-C

 ### Autolayout Practice with Dicee-iOS-11:
-Description: Learning to use Autoloayout for the projects to allow the projects to be runnable on all the iOS devices<br/>
+**Description**: Learning to use Autoloayout for the projects to allow the projects to be runnable on all the iOS devices<br/>
-Languages used: Swift
+**Languages used**: Swift

 ### Destini iOS 11
-Description: Works like magic ball (I guess?).
+**Description**: Works like magic ball (I guess?).
 Works like a storyline with different outcomes<br/>
-Languages used: Swift
+**Languages used**: Swift

 ### Dicee
-Description: Rolling dice application for iOS with sprites resembling casino table.
+**Description**: Rolling dice application for iOS with sprites resembling casino table.
 Uses cocoapods for producing animations to produce the rolling effect<br/>
-Languages used: Swift, Obj-c
+**Languages used**: Swift, Obj-c

 ### I AM RICH
-Description: Replicating the $1000 app on the app store.
+**Description**: Replicating the $1000 app on the app store.
 (P.s, it was the biggest scam of that century)<br/>
-Languages used: Swift
+**Languages used**: Swift

 ### I AM POOR
-Description: You bought the $1000 app, now you're poor (jk).
+**Description**: You bought the $1000 app, now you're poor (jk).
 Learning to design our own UI elements for the storyboard and learning to make the app-icons for the application as well as the app-store.
 Used heavy animations for the project<br/>
-Languages used: Swift
+**Languages used**: Swift